 3. Business Expenses — Transportation.

 a.
 Generally: The Employer will pay the cost of Employer business travel, and certain expenses related to such travel.
-These costs may be paid by travel expense advance to the employee (partial payment as addressed in paragraph 7 B below), paid directly to a vendor by the Finance Department, or paid as a reimbursement to the employee, as provided herein.
+These costs may be paid by travel expense advance to the employee (partial payment as addressed in paragraph 7 B below), paid directly to a vendor by the Auditor’s Office, or paid as a reimbursement to the employee, as provided herein.

 b.
 Transportation — Common Carrier: Transportation by air, rail, or bus must be approved in advance by the Employer and be at the lowest available rate.